FIELDWORK SUMMARY GUIDELINES 2022-2023

 According to the NYS Department of Education, each student’s fieldwork portfolio must exhibit “diversity”.
 This means that you cannot do all your fieldwork experiences in the same school.
 It is the student’s responsibility to make sure that fieldwork experience is varied.

 Depending on the course, your instructor may allow a limited number of video observations, research, assignments, and home settings in lieu of classroom fieldwork hours.
-Across the whole program, up to 60 hours of fieldwork may be completed as assignment hours. classroom fieldwork and assignment fieldwork are documented in two separate forms.
+Up to 40 fieldwork hours may be filled outside of the classroom.
 Please see the grid below.

-A specific school may be used for a maximum of 130 classroom hours; 15 hours is the minimum number of hours that must be documented in the remaining 3 classroom settings.
+A specific school may be used for a maximum of 70 hours out of the total 150 required; 10 hours is the minimum number of hours that must be documented in the remaining 3 settings.

 15 hours – School B